Huegoxaga/notes/os/linux.md

 ### RPM

-- Red Hat Package Manager
+- It is a package manager for Red Hat based Linux.
 - `rpm -q <ServiceName>` check if a service is installed.

 ### YUM

-- It is a package manager
+- It is a package manager that works on the top of RPM
 - `/etc/yum.conf` allows you to configure which software repositories to use globally (i.e., RedHat, Fedora, CentOS, etc…)
 - `/etc/yum.repos.d/` is the configuration file for the current repositories, that will override `/etc/yum.conf` configuration.
 - `cdrom.repo` configuring this file allows installation from cd-rom